tududes/web-sophon/docs/FIELD_EVALUATION_GUIDE.md

 3. The LLM analyzes the image against each criteria
 4. Results are returned with true/false values and confidence scores

+### Independent Evaluation
+**Important**: Each screenshot is evaluated **independently** by the LLM.
+The system does not use previous evaluation results to influence the current analysis unless explicitly instructed in your field criteria.
+This ensures:
+- Fresh, unbiased analysis of each screenshot
+- No false positives from previous states
+- Accurate detection based only on current visual state

+To detect changes between evaluations, explicitly include comparison instructions in your field criteria (e.g., "Check if the price has increased compared to the previous evaluation")

 ### Expected Response Format
 ```json
 {